How Do Credit Checks for Employment Work?

 Why a Credit Check for a Job?
 To Help Limit Employer Risk

 First, it’s important to understand that employee background checks of all types – including credit checks – serve a common purpose: to help screen out unqualified applicants.
-Reviewing credit reports is one way that an employer can conduct due diligence when screening applications, and is an important part of helping to ensure that only qualified candidates make it through.
+Reviewing credit reports is one way that an employer can conduct due diligence when screening applications, and is part of helping to ensure that only qualified candidates make it through.

 • Money management.
 Employers are more inclined to check the credit of applicants for money-related jobs, such as accountant or retail clerk.
 An employer may feel that a solid history of handling money well shows an ability to handle the company’s finances well, too.
 Of course, the employer may also see the inverse.
 Poor management of personal finances could be a warning sign that may indicate potential issues with managing the employer’s money in the future.